aws-samples/sagemaker-ssh-helper/README.md

 Feel free to use the scripts as templates.
 Clone and customize them, if you want to change the ports.

-9. Add the following configuration to `~/.ssh/config`:
+9. On your local machine, add the following configuration to `~/.ssh/config`:

 ```text
 Host sagemaker-training